nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 </tr>
 <tr>
 <td>20008</td>
+<td>Duplicate Document received</td>
-<td>Duplicate Document received	Bundle with this document identifier has already been processed.
+<td>Bundle with this document identifier has already been processed.
 A payload with this document identifier has already been received and processed by this recipient.</td>
 </tr>
 <tr>
 <td>20009</td>